 We also wanted to address the false positive or “flapping” issues that commonly plague system checks.
 The false positive issue is typically due to the frequency at which checks are sent into a system and their expected acknowledgement.
 Minor latency issues or other delays can cause the checks to fire when the system is operating normally.
 We introduced a buffer to resolve these issues.
 For example, if you are expecting a check every 60 seconds, Metricly could be configured to give the system an extra 10 seconds before firing.
 The buffer is completely customizable, and we have seen this technique work very well for our beta testers.

 Another key feature is its simplicity.
 You can create a custom check on your own by simply posting a URL to a Metricly REST API endpoint with requiring a JSON payload.
 All you need is an API ID, a new name for your check, and a hostname to associate with the check.
-To read more about our systems checks, stop by our checks documentation.

 Policy Page Improvements: Open and Closed Policies

 One of the keys to any good monitoring tool is its ability to help you quickly locate issues within your system.
 We’re making it easier than ever for you to see what’s happening by adding new “open” and “closed” conditions to the Policies page.
 If a policy is “open” that means it is firing right now.
 “Closed” polices are linked to the time control and will show any policy that fired during a selected time range.
 We added this distinction to help users troubleshoot when issues are happening, and to assist with retrospectives on past problems.
 You can also view more details on your policies by clicking on its name to see a slide out with information on which elements, metrics, and/or checks are causing issues in your systems.
 Our new graphs show the history of each element that violated a policy along with color-coded designation of when the policy violation opened (red) and closed (green).
-For more information on the policy page improvement.

 See Metricly Usage in Real-time